2000 Summer Olympics closing ceremony: Parade of Icons

-This section of the dance mix began with a callback to the beginning of the opening ceremony, where the hero girl (Nikki Webster) took a day off at Bondi Beach.
-A large number of Surf Life Savers arrive with Kylie Minogue, playing the same character, but as an adult woman on a giant thong (Australian slang for a flip-flop) with a brief appearance of the 1989–2002 logo for Triple J before singing her Intimate and Live Tour cover of the ABBA song "Dancing Queen" on the Geodome stage in a reference to The Adventures of Priscilla, Queen of the Desert soundtrack.
+This section of the dance mix began with a callback to the beginning of the opening ceremony, where the hero girl (Nikki Webster) took a day off at the beach.
+A large number of Surf Life Savers arrive with Kylie Minogue, playing the same character, but as an adult woman on a giant thong (Australian slang for a flip-flop) with a brief appearance of the 1989–2002 stinger for Triple J before singing her Intimate and Live Tour cover of the ABBA song "Dancing Queen" on the Geodome stage.

-Then, surrounding athletes, the parade of icons began, showing cultural icons that demonstrated some concept of Australiana.
-Each celebrity arrived on a float with performers surrounding them.
+Then, surrounding athletes, the parade of icons began, showing pop cultural icons that demonstrated Australiana.
+Each celebrity arrived on a float which was decorated in character to the icon.
 The chosen icons were Greg Norman, Bananas in Pyjamas, Elle Macpherson, Paul Hogan as Crocodile Dundee, and the Drag Queens and the bus from The Adventures of Priscilla, Queen of the Desert.
+Nicole Kidman and Bjorn Again were both also invited to march in the icons parade, but neither could attend due to other commitments.

 The remix track during the parade included samples from: